- Contact Us

 Kirschenmann’s farm has been featured in numerous publications including National Geographic, Business Week, Audubon, the LA Times and Gourmet magazine.
 In 1995 it was profiled in an award-winning video, My Father’s Garden by Miranda Smith Productions, and is still widely used as a teaching tool.
 Kirschenmann also has been advisor for several documentaries including American Meat and Symphony of the Soil.

 Kirschenmann served as the Leopold Center's second director from July 2000 to November 2005 and has been recognized widely for his work.
 He was one of the first 10 recipients of the James F. Beard Foundation Leadership awards in 2011 and will receive the 2012 Sustainable Agriculture Achievement Award from Practical Farmers of Iowa.

 Watch a January 2012 Tedx talk, Soil: From Dirt to Lifeline

-ISU Extension farm management specialist Craig Chase is serving as interim leader of the Marketing and Food Systems Initiative.
-He also leads the statewide Local Food and Farm Initiative program funded by the Iowa legislature to increase availability of Iowa-grown products.
+Craig Chase leads the Center's Marketing and Food Systems Initiative and has a 40 percent appointment with Iowa State University Extension and Outreach as coordinator of the statewide Local Food and Farm Program funded by the Iowa legislature to increase availability of Iowa-grown products.
 He is a member of extension's Iowa Food System Working Group and the Regional Food Systems Working Group that includes 17 regional food groups throughout Iowa.

 More about his publications and presentations [ISUE websites]